-Instead of using class handler here it is better to store the ID to the object.
-The ID can be saved and will work correctly on load.
+Instead of using class handle here it is better to store the ID to the object.
+The ID can always be saved and will work correctly on load even if the object no longer exists.
+Worst thing that can happen is that when getting the actual class NULL is returned.
+This leads to an excpection, stopping further execution of the current script file, but does not lead to a crash or similar major failure.